 Welcome!
 I am a fifth year PhD student in physics at Harvard University advised by Flavio Calmon and funded by the Department of Energy Computational Science Graduate Fellowship.

-In the summer of 2022 and 2023, I worked as a member of the Princeton Plasma Physics Lab and Center for Statistics and Machine Learning at Princeton, where I was advised by William Tang.
+In the summers of 2023-2025, I worked as a member of the Princeton Plasma Physics Lab and Center for Statistics and Machine Learning at Princeton, where I was advised by William Tang.
 Previously, I was a Caltech undergraduate in Physics and grew up in Atlanta, Georgia.

 My PhD research is focused on privacy-preserving machine learning, motivated by the following claims: